flashxio/FlashX-doc/pages/FlashMatrix-user-guide.md

 * `fm.rep.int`: create a vector with replicated elements. e.g., `fm.rep.int(1, 10)` creates a FlashR vector with 10 elements and each element is 1.
 * `fm.seq.int`: create a vector with a sequence of numbers. e.g., `fm.seq.int(1, 10, 1)` creates a FlashR vector with a sequence of numbers between [1:10].
-* `fm.runif`: create a vector with uniformly random numbers. e.g., `fm.runif(10, 0, 1, in.mem=TRUE)` creates a FlashR vector with 10 uniformly random values between 0 and 1, stored in memory. `in.mem` instructs FlashR to store data in memory or on disks.
+* `fm.runif`: create a vector with uniformly random numbers. e.g., `fm.runif(10, 0, 1, in.mem=TRUE)` creates a FlashR vector with 10 uniformly random values between 0 and 1, stored in memory. `in.mem` instructs FlashR to store data in memory or on SSDs.
 * `fm.rnorm`: create a vector under normal distribution. e.g., `fm.rnorm(10, 0, 1, in.mem=TRUE)` creates a FlashR vector with 10 random values following normal distribution with mean 0 and standard deviation 1 and stores data in memory.
-Like the one in `fm.runif`, `in.mem` instructs FlashR to store data in memory or on disks.
+Like the one in `fm.runif`, `in.mem` instructs FlashR to store data in memory or on SSDs.

 The following functions generate FlashR matrices: